Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

-Artists and other creative minds are well advised to keep Peridot close by, whether they are born in August or not.
+Artists and other creative minds should keep Peridot close by, whether born in August or not.

-This fits well because people who are born in August often show an inventive or creative streak, and keeping Peridot close at hand can only accentuate that.
+This fits well because people born in August often show an inventive or creative streak, and keeping Peridot close at hand can only accentuate that.

-Likewise, the color is symbolic of the lush green of a summertime field, and brings to mind thoughts of travel and sunshine.
+Likewise, the color symbolizes the lush green of a summertime field and brings thoughts of travel and sunshine to mind.
 This kind of thing is hugely important to people born in August.

-In fact, so important is the summer time to many of these people that it can be entirely surprising to learn just how against colder weather and rainfall they can be!
+So important is the summertime to many of these people that it can be entirely surprising to learn just how against colder weather and rainfall they can be!

-But the sun can’t always shine, in life or in the emotional realm – and Peridot can help those who are close to it to come to terms with that, albeit sometimes reluctantly.
+But the sun can’t always shine, in life or the emotional realm – and Peridot can help those close to it to come to terms with that, albeit sometimes reluctantly.

 The color of the August birthstone varies from yellowish green to dark green, and from olive green to lime green.
 Chrysolite is the golden yellow variety of Peridot.

-According to the American Gem Society, gemstone quality Peridot should be transparent and have a high lustre.
+According to the American Gem Society, gemstone quality Peridot should be transparent and have a high luster.

 The symbolism of the green color is loud and clear.
 It represents serenity, healing, recuperation, and regeneration.

-It’s one of few gemstones that is not color-treated in any way.
-It’s mined all throughout the world, but the most beautiful Peridot comes from Pakistan and other countries in Asia.
+It’s one of the few gemstones that are not color-treated.
+It occurs worldwide, but the most beautiful Peridot comes from Pakistan and other countries in Asia.

-Peridot is known to protect anyone who wears it against evil, specifically the forces of darkness.
+Peridot can protect anyone who wears it against evil, specifically the forces of darkness.
 It also enhances the healing capacity of medicinal drugs.

 Necklaces, Rings, And Jewelry For People Born In August